Grunge, punk styles set to rock New York Fashion Week runways

-NEW YORK, Feb 7 (Reuters) - Grunge and punk are poised for comebacks for fall and winter, say top U.S. department store buyers at New York’s Fashion Week, which starts on Thursday, but don’t rip up your flannel shirt just yet as the revival will be taking on a more feminine flair.
+NEW YORK (Reuters) - Grunge and punk are poised for comebacks for fall and winter, say top U.S. department store buyers at New York’s Fashion Week, which starts on Thursday, but don’t rip up your flannel shirt just yet as the revival will be taking on a more feminine flair.

 The return of grunge and punk for autumn 2013 are part of a rock ‘n’ roll theme experts expect to see in collections by the more than 90 designers showing at Mercedes Benz Fashion Week at Manhattan’s Lincoln Center.